-AP FACT CHECK: Distortion in Trump’s impeachment defense
+AP fact check: Distortion in Trump’s impeachment defense

-WASHINGTON (AP) — In his first formal response to impeachment charges, President Donald Trump misrepresented the testimony of a key witness who described an exchange of favors in the Ukraine matter.
+WASHINGTON — In his first formal response to impeachment charges, President Donald Trump misrepresented the testimony of a key witness who described an exchange of favors in the Ukraine matter.

 The claim marked a week of frequent exaggeration and distortion by the president heading into the opening statements of his impeachment trial.